raysunvfx/Input-Fetcher/README.md

-Currently, we don't have any nodes selected, so it will by default create a "Dot" node and set the input text as its label:
+Currently, we don't have any nodes selected, so it will by default create a "Dot" node and set the input text as its label:<br>
 ![ Alt text](media/inputFetcher_01.gif)

-If we call Input-Fetcher with a node selected however, any input we enter will be applied to the node as its label:
+If we call Input-Fetcher with a node selected however, any input we enter will be applied to the node as its label:<br>
 ![ Alt text](media/inputFetcher_02.gif)

-If multiple nodes are selected, all will receive the same label:
+If multiple nodes are selected, all will receive the same label:<br>
 ![ Alt text](media/inputFetcher_03.gif)

 <HR></HR>